Mortgage closing costs are rising

 Closing costs are rising.

-New loan regulations and financial safeguards have increased¬†to bank costs, and banks have passed those costs on to consumers.¬†Bankrate.com says mortgage closing costs are 6% higher as compared to last year.
+New loan regulations and financial safeguards have increased to bank costs, and banks have passed those costs on to consumers.
+Bankrate.com says mortgage closing costs rose 1.6% last year compared to the year prior.

 All mortgage loans require closing costs.
 The costs can be paid by the borrower, by the lender, or by a combination of the two.